Green Heart Love

 • Lemongrass paste: The perfect base for soups, curries, and ramen bowls.

-• Balsamic glaze: A simple dressing to drizzle over vegetables or salads.
+• Maple Balsamic Glaze: A simple dressing to drizzle over vegetables or salads.

 Green chutney in a mason jar with a wooden spoon dipped in it.